prazgaitis/personal-blog/content/blog/the-state-of-crypto-payments/index.md

 ---
-title: "The state of Crypto Payments in 2022"
+title: "Crypto Payments in 2022"
 date: "2022-03-14 20:30"
 description: "When will crypto start taking market share from Visa?"
 hidden: false